 - All new and returning applicants to the College must complete the Regulations Education Module (REM) which ensures that they have received training, understand the relevant legislation, regulations, standards and the restricted activities that they are authorized to perform prior to becoming regulated members.

-The ACMDTT is currently in the process of launching an online training module focused on the Standards of Practice 5.0 Protection of Patients from Sexual Abuse and Sexual Misconduct, this information will be updated when this is in place.
+The ACMDTT launched an online training module focused on the Standards of Practice 5.0 Protection of Patients from Sexual Abuse and Sexual Misconduct.

 Staff, Council, Committee Training